Getting your Trinity Audio player ready... |

 Does Harvard Superscore SATs?

-Harvard currently states on its website that it does not create superscores for applicants.
+Harvard’s website states that the school does not create superscores for applicants.
 However, Harvard also states that the evaluation of test scores includes “noting the highest test scores in each section across test dates for the SAT.”
-Furthermore, Harvard allows students to use score choice and is currently test optional.
+Furthermore, Harvard allows students to use score choice and is currently test-optional.

 Does Northwestern Superscore SATs?